Room Change Information

 - Roommates will need to meet with their RA to discuss the issues/concerns between them.
 The RA will revisit the Roommate Agreement with them to see if any changes need to be made to better suit the needs of the roommates.
 If for some reason, agreements can not be reached between the roommates and the issues/concerns are still present...

 - Roommates will meet with their RD to revisit the issues if a compromise has not been met after meeting with the RA.
 At this point, the RD might assign the roommates something to work on to help their living situation, of if he/she deems necessary, suggest that a room change is the next step.
 If the RD decides that a room change is best...

-- The resident interested in changing rooms will receive a Room Change Request form to complete before the actual room change is approved.
-The resident will need to obtain the signatures for each person in their current suite before submitting their request, and if it is a specific suite being requested, the signatures from every person in the requested suite.
+- The resident interested in changing rooms will submit a Room Change Request form to the RD for approval.
+The signature of the roommate they are leaving behind is required on the form.
+If the resident is asking for a specific room/suite, the signatures from every person in the requested room/suite is required.
 If no specific room is requested, the Resident Director can assign the space.
 Once the request is received by the resident's hall office...

 - The RD of the building will search for availability of other assignments.
 If an available space is located, the resident will be informed of their new assignment.
 If a new assignment is not available, the request is denied, and the resident would be advised to seek alternative room switches such as another resident exchanging assignments, and a new request can be considered.

 Our hope in Residence Life is that each resident in our communities will have a living arrangement that suits their needs, It is a departmental goal to provide an environment that gives our residents the best opportunity to enjoy their time in our residential communities and remember their experiences long after they graduate from William Paterson University.

 Conflict Resolution Services

 The Office of the Associate Vice President for Campus Life provides the service of Conflict Resolution.